-Explainer: What is E.coli?August 27th, 2013 by Charles Watson, The Conversation in Diseases, Conditions, Syndromes /
+Explainer: What is E.coli?August 27, 2013 by Charles Watson, The Conversation in Medicine & Health / Diseases, Conditions, Syndromes

 There has been a small outbreak of E. coli infection in Brisbane.
 Three children and one adult who attended the Brisbane Royal Agricultural Show, also known as Ekka, tested positive for the bacterial infection last week.

 The children were apparently infected through direct contact with animals at the petting zoo.
 Another 13 cases have since come forward.

 The Queensland Health Department today confirmed eight cases of the Shiga toxin producing E.coli strain (STEC), with the age of those infected ranging from six to 42.
 Another nine potential cases are waiting for confirmation.

 Types of E.coli

 E.coli's real name is Escherichia coli, but the pronunciation challenge means that the full name is almost never used.

 It is a bacterium commonly found in the intestines of humans and animals, where it often does no harm.
 However, some E. coli types are the common cause of diarrhoea around the world, while others can cause serious disease.